 With Jurassic World continuing to take the global box-office by storm and being a stones throw away from grossing $1bn in worldwide ticket sales, it proves that dinosaurs are still hot property for audiences.

-What was it like working on a series as iconic as Jurassic Park?
+What was it like working on a series like Jurassic Park?

 It’s a big responsibility working on Jurassic Park, but everyone put their entire lives work into making this film.
 It’s a movie made by fans of Jurassic Park and made for the fans of Jurassic Park.